 Put Your Personal Stamp on It

 Make a roller shade your own by choosing from five different scalloped hems.
-This would be a really fun and whimsical addition in a girl’s bedroom, or an unexpected touch in the family room.
+This would be a really fun addition in a whimsical bedroom, or an unexpected touch in the family room.

 For even more light control, consider combining a solar shade with a roller shade in a Bali Dual Shade!
 The color and light-filtering options feel limitless, giving you the freedom to be as minimal or vibrant as your heart desires, and to seamlessly transition from day to night.